UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 Endpoints:  10.128.4.24:8080
 ```

-Reviewing the routes on the router-secondary pods as before also shows our route now exposed there
+Reviewing the routes on the `router-secondary` pods as before also shows our route now exposed there:

 ```
 $ oc rsh router-secondary-2-f2p8z